-Other notable Facility items-
+Other Notable Facility Items-

-- This summer a new video scoreboard will be installed at Memorial; the track will be resurfaced; an updated track timing system will be installed; we are exploring synthetic turf options; many of the fields are being resurfaced to flatten and thicken them up; and Central tennis courts are being reviewed for upgrades. - 5.
+- New video scoreboard installed at Memorial; the track will be resurfaced; an updated track timing system was installed; we are exploring synthetic turf options; many of the fields are being resurfaced to flatten and thicken them up in addition to moving events around to assist in the longevity of use; updates to the Central Pool structure and area; and Central tennis courts are being reviewed for upgrades. - 5.
 The district and city should collaborate with junior (club) sports programs. - There have been a number of collaborative efforts.
 Different programs have rented the sportsplex facilities.
 The city uses our facilities.
-HS school basketball league was held at the sportsplex with districts from all over the Cedar Valley participating. - 6.
+HS school basketball league was held at the sportsplex with districts from all over the Cedar Valley participating.
+Various sports and school programs hold events or practices at the Sportsplex.
+There are arrangements to support our golf, tennis, and swim programs.
+As noted previously, lots of area youth clubs use our facilities at reduced rates.
+This last summer, district personnel supported the start of the Loo League (youth basketball) through facility access, promotion, coaching, setting up the registration process, etc. - 6.
 Explore the issue of moving to one high school system, with one high school sports program.
 Begin with selected sports. - The board should note that this recommendation dovetails with one or more of the options discussed by the 21st Century High School Task Force.
 As the district determines the appropriate delivery model of HS education, athletic options will be explored.
-In the short term, we have reviewed a number of sports to determine best approaches to maintaining.
-Athletic Collaborative Recommendations-Currently sharing boys swimming, girls swimming, and boys tennis.
-With notable increase in team success for the swim teams. - Through student surveys we identified a common color scheme (Old Rose and Orange) and mascot theme (Trojan/Wahawk combination).
-A request has now gone out to the students to design a mascot to be used for the combined program areas. - There have been requests to explore golf, girls soccer, and both boys and girls track.
+In the short term, we have reviewed a number of sports to determine best approaches to maintaining. - Athletic Collaborative Recommendations-Currently sharing boys swimming, girls swimming, and boys tennis, girls cross country. - Through student surveys we identified a common color scheme (Old Rose and Orange) and mascot theme (Trojan/Wahawk combination). - There have been requests to explore boys cross country (during the 2017-2018 season, they trained and traveled together), golf, girls soccer (parent meeting end of October, 2017), and both boys and girls track.
 Numbers will be reviewed; meetings with coaches and/or parents may be scheduled.